ericmuckley/IMES/README.md

 ### Installing Anaconda dependencies from conda-pack

-This can be used to install an Anaconda environment on a machine with no network connectivity.
+_Conda-pack_ can be used to install an Anaconda environment on a machine with no network connectivity.
 Please follow the documentation at https://conda.github.io/conda-pack/#commandline-usage and use the _.tar.gz_ file to unpack the environment.
+Note that the envirnment will only be compatible with 64-bit Windows machines running Python 3.

 ### Running the software